 Every year a small army of workers arrive on orchards to help during the harvest season and take on picking, sorting & grading, packing, machine operation, and forklift driving roles.
 Not all work is outside and while a good standard of fitness is useful, enthusiasm, and reliability are required.

-New Zealand apple growers are producing apples for more than 100 markets around the world, to meet their different preferences for size, colour and taste.
-And 86% of New Zealand’s apples and pears are grown in Hawke’s Bay and Nelson, followed by Central Otago and South Canterbury.
+New Zealand apple growers are producing apples for more than 100 markets around the world to meet their different preferences for size, colour, and taste.
+The largest regions for growing apples and pears in New Zealand are Hawke’s Bay and Nelson, followed by Central Otago, Gisborne and South Canterbury.

-There are a range of roles in the apple industry during the harvest season from picking, sorting and grading, to packing, machine operation, and forklift driving.
-Not all work is outside and while a good standard of fitness is useful, enthusiasm, and reliability is key.
+There is a range of roles in the apple industry during the harvest season from picking, sorting and grading, to packing, machine operation, and forklift driving.
+Not all work is outside and while a good standard of fitness is useful, enthusiasm and reliability are key.
 While some roles are being advertised now, many more will be advertised closer to peak harvest time, so keep checking the job listings.

 The kiwifruit industry is made up of 2,800 growers across 3,200 orchards covering nearly 13,000 hectares, which produced over 180 million trays of fruit in 2020/21.